 A new integrated microcircuit (IMS) has been developed and registered at INTEL NRNU MEPhI.
-It is designed for processing signals received from semiconductor detectors.
+It is designed to process signals received from semiconductor detectors.

 This 16-channel microchip has unique functions.
 It amplifies and compares signals with a specified threshold, and also counts pulses arising from X-ray quanta.

 The microchip operates asynchronously for each channel.
-This significantly increases the accuracy of recording individual events, such as the impact of an X-ray quantum.
-The development may find application in the field of high-energy physics and in medical diagnostics, where a high degree of accuracy in event registration is required.
+This makes it possible to significantly increase the accuracy of recording individual events, such as the entry of an X-ray quantum.
+The development can be used in the field of high-energy physics and in medical diagnostics, where a high degree of accuracy in registering events is required.

 Earlier www1.ru reported that microchips for wireless communication and navigation are being created at SevSU.